phronmophobic/clj-libffi/README.md

 ### Limitations

 * Currently only runs on Mac OSX.
 If you'd like to see support for other platforms, please comment or upvote the issues for [linux](https://github.com/phronmophobic/clj-libffi/issues/1) and [windows](https://github.com/phronmophobic/clj-libffi/issues/2).
 * No support for passing structs by value yet.
+See [issue](https://github.com/phronmophobic/clj-libffi/issues/3)

 ## License